wp-plugins/fourteen-extended/readme.txt

 You can use Fourteen Extended with both the default Twenty Fourteen and its child themes.
 Be aware that the Fourteen Extended settings are stored with the active theme, so if you switch to a child theme or switch child themes, you'll need to re-set the configurations.
 Child theme compatibility depends on the extent of changes made by the child theme.

 == Changelog ==

+= 1.2.31 =
+* Reworked the Featured Order by options to fix the bug encountered in the initial addition.

 = 1.2.3 =
 * Reintroducing the featured-content.php template - Jetpack conflict can not be recreated and the two works fine together.